 There are also several Board of Directors meetings held throughout the year.
 These meetings are also open to the public.
 In-person Board meetings are held annually in January before the Deans Conference, in March before the Annual Conference, and during the AVMA Convention each summer.
 Additional meetings are conducted via conference call.

 The Deans Conference is held annually in January, and the Advocacy Summit is held annually in March, just before the Annual Conference.
 Both of these events are open by invitation only.
-For more information about AAVMC meetings, please contact Leslie Wilson, Manager for Meetings & Events at email@example.com.
+For more information about AAVMC meetings, please contact the AAVMC’s meetings contact at email@example.com.

 What is the AAVMC?